cbcrg/tcoffee/docs/tcoffee_manual.rst

   IALPDASETVADGAMCTVSGWGDTKNVFEMNTLLRAVNVPSYNQAECAAALVNVVPVTEQMICAGYAAGGKDSCQGDS\
   GGPLVSGDKLVGVVSWGKGCALPNLPGVYARVSTVRQWIREVSEV
   #1 2
   66 68 100
   !
 SEQ_1_TO_N

-You simply need to cut and paste this library in a file and use this file as a library to measure the concistency between your alignment and the correspondances declared in your library.
-The following command line also makes it possible to visualy display the agreement between your sequences and the library.
+You simply need to cut and paste this library in a file and use this file to measure the concistency between your alignment and the correspondances declared in your library.
+The following command line also makes it possible to visually display the agreement between your sequences and the library.

 ::